 Can you do video too?

-While we have experience with video we only shoot stills at weddings.
+While we have experience with video (Deci often makes music videos for bands), we only shoot stills at weddings.
 It's best to have a dedicated professional to shoot your wedding video if you want one.
-We feel it would be difficult to do both at once while maintaining a high standard.
+We feel it would be difficult to do both at once while maintaining our high standard.

 You shoot as a duo, but who is the main photographer?